Miss Charm 2023

-Miss Charm 2023 was the first edition of the Miss Charm pageant, held at the Hoa Binh Theater in Ho Chi Minh City, Vietnam on 16 February 2023.
-It was won by Luma Russo of Brazil.
+Miss Charm 2023 was the inaugural edition of the Miss Charm pageant, held at the Hoa Binh Theater in Ho Chi Minh City, Vietnam, on 16 February 2023.
+At the end of the event, Luma Russo of Brazil was crowned the winner.

-Contestants from thirty-eight countries and territories participated in this year's pageant.
-The pageant was hosted by Phương Mai, Quỳnh Nga and Karina Ramos.
+Contestants from thirty-eight countries and territories participated in the pageant.
+The event was hosted by Karina Ramos, Phương Mai, and Quỳnh Nga.